GenericMappingTools/gmt/branches/plugins/doc/rst/source/greenspline.rst

 may also control the size of *n*.
 For information, if *n* = 1024 then only 8 Mb memory is needed, but for *n* = 10240 we need 800 Mb.
 Note that **greenspline** is fully 64-bit compliant if compiled as such.
+For spherical data you may consider decimating using **gmtspatial** nearest neighbor reduction.

 (3) The inversion for coefficients can become numerically unstable when data neighbors are very close compared to the overall span of the data.